usaid-cs/yesterday-i-learned/random.md

 - Distressed jeans are Torn-up jeans that you buy for full price.
 - "Premium" credit cards [cost more for the merchant to process](https://www.thestar.com/business/personal_finance/2013/07/23/how_credit_card_fees_for_merchants_work.html).
 - Almost all cities with [the lowest temperature differences](http://www.city-data.com/top2/c458.html) in the US are in California or Florida, with California not being a hurricane danger zone.
-- Since who-knows-when, Google started listing results as ["Page 3 of about 3,520 results"](https://www.google.ca/search?q=%22seats+are+rubbish%22), like some sort of joke about Americans mixing ounces with yards.
 - The [Fertile Crescent / Cradle of Civilization](https://en.wikipedia.org/wiki/Fertile_Crescent) aka Egypt/Israel/Syria etc. stopped being fertile because they started irrigating with salt water.
 - Westerners [chose](https://en.wikipedia.org/wiki/Human_flesh_search_engine) to translate the Chinese term "mechnical turk for searching" to "human flesh search engine", because it sounds cooler.
 - Laminated glass is glass on both sides with plastic inside, rather than plastic on either or both sides with glass in between.
 So maybe it should be called [glass reenforced plastic](https://en.wikipedia.org/wiki/Fiberglass) instead?
 Make sure you let me know in the comment section down below!
 Drop a like and don't forget to subscribe!